seadogger/mac-dev-playbook/README.md

 [![Build Status](https://travis-ci.org/geerlingguy/mac-dev-playbook.svg?branch=master)](https://travis-ci.org/geerlingguy/mac-dev-playbook)

-This playbook installs and configures most of the software I use on my Mac for web and software development.
-Some things in macOS are slightly difficult to automate, so I still have some manual installation steps, but at least it's all documented here.
+This playbook installs and configures my Mac for general use and software development.

 This is a work in progress, and is mostly a means for me to document my current Mac's setup.
 I'll be evolving this set of playbooks over time.